HenrikJoreteg/human-javascript/ch06 - models.md

 // we would never get a change event from Backbone
 ```

-If you understand javscript you'll realize this isn't a flaw in Backbone, it's just because javascript passes objects by reference.
+If you understand JavScript you'll realize this isn't a flaw in Backbone, it's just because JavaScript passes objects by reference.

 As a result, when Backbone gets the "set" event it just compares `this.get('ids') === newIds` which will always be true, because you're comparing the same object not a copy of it.